Below, I have listed my Top 10 Bucket List Trails that I am excited to do in the next year.

 1. The Grand Wenham Canal

 *We took a ride over to the Wenham entrance to this trail back in November 2020, but it was closed.
 After doing some research, we discovered that the Grand Wenham Canal can also be accessed via the Topsfield Rail Trail in Topsfield, MA.
-So, on January 2021, we took a ride over to Topsfield, located the entrance to the canal, and hiked its length to Wenham and back to where it intersects the Topsfield Rail Trail.
+So, on a cold day in January 2021, we took a ride over to Topsfield, located the entrance to the canal, and hiked its length to Wenham and back to where it intersects the Topsfield Rail Trail.
 It was a straight shot back & forth, and at that time of year, the ground was frozen and tricky underfoot.

 3. Stoney Cove and Presson Point